mandiant/flare-vm/README.md

 **FLARE-VM should ONLY be installed on a virtual machine**.
 The VM should satisfy the following requirements:

-* Windows >= 10
+* Windows ≥ 10
-* PowerShell >= 5
+* PowerShell ≥ 5
 * Disk capacity of at least 60 GB and memory of at least 2GB
 * Usernames without spaces or other special characters
 * Internet connection
-* Tamper Protection and any Anti-Malware solution (e.g., Windows Defender) Windows Defender disabled, preferably via Group Policy
+* Tamper Protection and any Anti-Malware solution (e.g., Windows Defender) disabled, preferably via Group Policy
 * Windows Updates Disabled

 ## Installation instruction